renegaudet/TiVoToGo.bundle/README.md

 # TiVo To Go Plex Channel Plugin

-This Plex plugin uses the TiVo To Go API to watch a stream off a TiVo or to download a recorded program from the TiVo.
+This Plex plugin uses the TiVo To Go API to watch a stream off, or download a recorded program from, a TiVo DVR.
 It requires a Series 2 or newer TiVo with a network connection.
 The Plex Media Server (PMS) should have a high speed connection between itself and the TiVo.

 _Q:_ What would I use this channel for?

 _A:_ You can browse to a show on your TiVo through Plex and watch (stream) it without needing to first download it to your PMS.

-_Q:_ Can I download something from the TiVo it to the Plex Media Server using this channel?
+_Q:_ Can I download something from the TiVo to the Plex Media Server using this channel?

 _A:_ Yes!
 If you enable the download option and specify a folder name, the plugin will display an extra menu item to download the content to your PMS.

    _NOTE:_ You should create a library on your PMS which points to the same directory that you are downloading the files into.
 If you name the Plex library "TiVo To Go" it will automatically get refreshed when downloads are initiated _and_ when they complete.
-If you want to name the Plex library something different (or include it in multiple libraries) simply add the name(s) in the plugin preferences (see the Instructions section below).
+If you want to name the Plex library something different (or include it in multiple libraries) simply add the name(s) in the plugin preferences (see the Steps section below).

 - - -
 ## Installation